eformat/openshift-observability/README.md

   value: openshift3/prometheus-alert-buffer:v3.11.82
 ```

-We will use a custom prometheus config file that allows us to scrape applications based on `Service` annotations.
+We will use a prometheus configuration file that allows us to scrape applications based on `Service` annotations.
+This allows a developer to annotate their service so that the exposed metrics are available to be scraped.

+Login as an OpenShift that has cluster admin privilege (this is required to create ClusterRole and ClusterBindings)

-Create prometheus
+Create a prometheus deployment.

 ```
-# Create project for our observability stack
+# Create project to host our observability stack
 oc new-project observability --display-name="Observability" --description="Observability"

-# create secrets containing configuration
+# Create secrets containing configuration
 oc create secret generic prom --from-file=./prometheus.yml oc create secret generic prom-alerts --from-file=./alertmanager.yml oc create -f ./prometheus-htpasswd-secret.yml

 # Create the prometheus instance
-# this requires cluster admin so we can create a cluster role that can scrape our app configs
 oc process -f prometheus-standalone.yaml -p NAMESPACE=observability | oc apply -f -

+# Allow view access to namespace for prom service account
 oc policy add-role-to-user view system:serviceaccount:$(oc project -q):prom

-# If using multitenant plugin:
+# (Optional) if using OpenShift multitenant sdn plugin - check using:
-$ oc get clusternetwork default --template='{{.pluginName}}'
+oc get clusternetwork default --template='{{.pluginName}}' redhat/openshift-ovs-multitenant
-redhat/openshift-ovs-multitenant

 # Then we need to make prometheus global so it can be seen by all projects
 oc adm pod-network make-projects-global observability
 ```

-Prometheus persistent data
+Prometheus and alert manager persistent data using nfs (size appropriately)

 ```
 -- prometheus persistent data